arc06e/5-Day-Forecast-App-with-ASP.NETCore-MVC/README.md

 Model-View-Controller design patterns.

 ## Current Features
-* Connects with OpenWeatherMap's web API to pull and display 5 days' worth of weather forecast data
+* Connects with OpenWeatherMap's web API to pull and display 5 days' worth of weather forecast data from desired city
   * Implements IHttpClientFactory with Repository pattern

 ## Intended Improvements